pretix/pretix-docs/docs/self-hosting/config.md

 `advisory_lock_index`

 :   On PostgreSQL, pretix uses the "advisory lock" feature.
-However, advisory locks use a server-wide name space and and are not scoped to a specific database.
+However, advisory locks use a server-wide name space and are not scoped to a specific database.
 If you run multiple pretix applications with the same PostgreSQL server, you should set separate values for this setting (integers up to 256).

 `disable_server_side_cursors`